 Video Gaming and Overuse of Electronic Devices

-Parents often begin to take more notice of their student’s excessive time spent on video games and/or other screen use when they notice one or more of the following things happening with their student:
+Parents often begin to take more notice of their child/teen’s excessive time spent on video games and/or other screen use when they notice one or more of the following things happening with their child/teen:

 - Neglecting other activities they used to enjoy (sports, music, scouts, other)